munificent/craftinginterpreters/book/evaluating-expressions.md

 ### Running the interpreter

 Now that we have an interpreter, the Lox class can start using it.
-It creates and stores an instance of it:

 ^code interpreter-instance (1 before, 1 after)

-We make it static so that successive calls to `run()` inside a REPL session reuse the same interpreter.
-That doesn't make a difference now, but it will later when the interpreter stores state like global variables.
-That state needs to persist throughout the entire REPL session.
+We make the field static so that successive calls to `run()` inside a REPL session reuse the same interpreter.
+That doesn't make a difference now, but it will later when the interpreter stores global variables.
+Those variables should persist throughout the REPL session.

 Finally, we remove the line of temporary code from the [last chapter][] for printing the syntax tree and replace it with this: